Ice hockey in the United States: Olympics

 The bronze medal winning 1936 American Olympic team.

 A hockey tournament debuted in the Summer Olympics in 1920 and would later also be recognized as the first World Ice Hockey Championship.
 Canada took the gold medal, with the United States getting the silver.
 The Canadians went on to claim three consecutive golds after the sport was permanently transferred to the newly established Winter Olympics in 1924.
 In 1936, their streak was ended by the British team that went on to beat the Canadians and tie the Americans, claiming the gold.
 Canada reclaimed gold in 1948 and defended it in 1952.
 However, the Soviet Union ended Canadian dominance in 1956, winning gold, and went on to win all Olympic tournaments until 1992 with 1960 and 1980, when the Americans were victorious, being lone exceptions.
 Much of this has to do with the fact that, unlike the Soviets, the Canadians were unable to use their best players.
 After 1992, four nations won gold medals: Canada (7th, 8th, and 9th titles), Sweden (1st and 2nd title), Czech Republic (1st title), Russia (9th title), and, the most recent champions, Finland (1st title).
 From 1998 to 2014, NHL players participated in the Olympics.
 In all other years players from all professional leagues except the NHL and AHL competed.
 Prior to 1947 there was no nationally recognized national governing body for ice hockey in the United States.
 The Amateur Hockey Association of the United States or AHAUS, which later became USA Hockey, was created that year and has remained the governing body of ice hockey in the United States since then.
-The United States men's team has won two gold medals (1960, 1980), eight silver medals (1920, 1924, 1932, 1952, 1956, 1972, 2002, 2010) and one bronze medal (1936).
+The United States men's team has won three gold medals (1960, 1980, 2026), eight silver medals (1920, 1924, 1932, 1952, 1956, 1972, 2002, 2010) and one bronze medal (1936).
 The 1980 gold medal victory is still remembered as one of the greatest upsets in sporting history, with team USA beating four-time defending champions the USSR in the medal round.

 On the women's side, the US national team won the first Olympic tournament featuring women in 1998.
-The Americans won gold again in 2018 and have played in every Olympic final except for one, in 2006, when they won bronze.
-As such, they have four silver medals.
+The Americans won gold again in 2018 and 2026, and have played in every Olympic final except for one, in 2006, when they received bronze.
+As such, they have claimed four silver medals.